Collections Attorney

 Flexible Collection Strategies

 Lenders benefit from flexible collection strategies when dealing with MCA defaults.
-They can choose to negotiate settlements, restructure payment plans to accommodate the debtor’s financial situation, or pursue aggressive legal actions such as filing lawsuits, seeking judgments, and initiating garnishments.
+They can choose to negotiate settlements, restructure payment plans to accommodate the debtor’s financial situation, or pursue assertive legal actions such as filing lawsuits, seeking judgments, and initiating garnishments.
 This flexibility allows lenders to adapt their approach based on the debtor’s responsiveness and asset availability.

 Limited Legal Protections for Borrowers

 Borrowers may have fewer legal defenses compared to traditional loans due to the contractual structure of MCAs.
 Many MCA agreements include clauses that limit the borrower’s ability to contest the debt, such as waivers of jury trials, mandatory arbitration clauses, and confessions of judgment.
-These provisions can expedite collections and leave borrowers with limited recourse to challenge aggressive collection tactics.

 Usury Laws